Time Dedicated To DUI Clients By Attorney Aaron Bortel

 The last thing I want is a client saying “Hey, you told me when we first sat down that you could do this or that, and you would do this or that, but it didn’t get done.”
 Usually when things don’t get done, it is because there are two or three attorneys who are handing a file off.
 They are not communicating in larger offices or corporate firms, and that is just not okay.
 My clients get to know me very well.

-Aaron: It is just me.
+It is just me at the court appearance or the hearing.
 Every once in a while if I am just continuing a case and I need to be in a couple different counties at the same time, I might have an attorney who works closely with me in the courtroom to continue a case for me.

 Sometimes at an arraignment, at a court appearance, a client might call me on a Friday and say they have court on Tuesday.
 They waited a little while; or in some counties, court comes very quickly after arrest.
 Sometimes it is within 10 days to two weeks.